 The replication of sensors and environment is a great influence to the final result reliability.
 Sensors are replicated in the perception of each agent, which by default has a simple sensor that gathers information from the field.
 The implementation of different sensors that can be added or removed from each vehicle, is one real-world approach that should be used for the similarity warfare dynamics.
 The environment is also an important aspect that influences greatly the perception and communication of agents.
 The present implementation is based on none influence of environment in the simulation process, in which the perception of a single vehicle is always guaranteed that retrieves the whole information from the perceived area.
-The propose is the environment representation by an external agent, that don't interacts with the vehicle agents, but with the force agent which implements the simulation dynamics, being totally independent and could be treated as an external entity implemented in different programming language perhaps, since it is FIPA-complicant.
+The purpose is the environment representation by an external agent, that doesn't interact with the Team Agents, but with the Force agent which implements the simulation dynamics, being totally independent and could be treated as an external entity implemented, perhaps, in different programming language, since it is FIPA-complicant.